-Education and Skills Funding Agency: Funding guidance for young people 2020 to 2021
+Education and Skills Funding Agency: Funding guidance for young people 2021 to 2022

-This guidance document covers the period 1 August 2020 to 31 July 2021 and is our current advice for the funding year.
+This guidance document covers the period 1 August 2021 to 31 July 2022 and is our current advice for the funding year.
 We know that providers are working through exceptional circumstances due to coronavirus (COVID-19).
 We may publish further updates to this guidance document about the impact of coronavirus (COVID-19) on our funding rules as these become clear.
-We will tell you about any changes in our ESFA Update.
+We will tell you about any changes in our ESFA updates.